ajaya1501/PowerBI-analytics/README.md

 - Page navigation
 - Conditional formatting for charts and other functionalities
 - Basic power query for daily movements of nifty index(subtract and percentage of)
+- (updated file is uploaded with basic power query function)